Islamic view of death: Period between death and Resurrection

+There are different concepts on what happens during the period between death and resurrection.
+Some hold that the soul is insensate until resurrection.
+Others believe that the soul undergoes punishment or pleasure depending on their final destination.
+A third concept depicts the souls as inhabiting paradise and hell in barzakh.

+Among Turkish Muslims it is believed that the soul of the dead may roam around the corpse for a few days after death.

 According to a hadith from Sahih Muslim, Muhammad said: "When the rūḥ (soul) is taken out, the eyesight follows it."

 Interaction between the dead and the living

 The Quran itself gives only brief references about the period between death and the resurrection.
 However, it mentions that certain individuals, such as martyrs, are alive and not dead (2:154), and also indicate, that some are already in hell (71:25).
 The term Barzakh indicates that the deceased and the living are entirely separated and can not interact with each other.
 Otherwise the Barzakh refers to the whole period between the Day of Resurrection and death and is used synonymously for "grave".
 Others regard Barzakh as a world dividing and simultaneously connecting the realm of the dead and the living.
 Therefore, some Muslim traditions argue about possibilities to contact the dead by sleeping on graveyards.
 Visiting graves of holy persons or prophets is also a common practise among Muslims, known as Ziyarat.

 Muslim authors, like Ghazali, Ibn Qayyim and Suyuti wrote in greater detail about the life of ghosts.
 Ibn Qayyim and Suyuti assert that when a soul desires to turn back to earth long enough, it is gradually released from restrictions of Barzakh and is able to move freely.
 Each spirit experiences afterlife in accordance with their deeds and condictions in the earthly life.
-Evil souls will find the afterlife as painful and punishment, imprisoned until God allows them to interact with other others.
+Evil souls will find the afterlife as painful and punishment, imprisoned until God allows them to interact with others.
 Good souls are not restricted.
 They are free to come visit other souls and even come down to lower regions.
 The higher planes are considered to be broader than the lower ones, the lowest being the most narrow.
 The spiritual space is not thought as spatial, but reflects the capacity of the spirit.
 The more pure the spirit gets, the more it is able to interact with other souls and thus reaches a broader degree of freedom.